d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **--commit**

-Use this flag when you are ready to commit all the changes for the current selection.
-Including the --commit flag will log you out of the server after the command is run.
+Use this flag when you are ready to commit all pending changes.
 Some changes made in this way will be updated instantly, while others will be reflected the next time the server is started.

-- **--path=PATH**

-Optionally set a starting point for data collection.
-If you do not specify a starting point, the default path will be` /rest/v1`.

-<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
-If you are entering a command that isn’t the login command, but include your login information, you can still specify the <b>path</b> flag there.</aside>

-- **--logout**

-Optionally include the logout flag to log out of the server after this command is completed.
-You need to be logged in to use this flag.

 - **--biospassword=BIOSPASSWORD**